agilify-au/ZCCSERV/README.md

 ## Installation
 Copy zccserv, in BINARY mode, to a zFS directory on z/OS.

-Mark it as executable:
+From z/OS UNIX (USS) shell, mark zccserv as executable:

 ```
-$ chmod +x zccserv
+chmod +x zccserv
 ```

-Start it up, specifying a suitable port number to listen on:
+Start zccserv, specifying a suitable port number to listen on:

 ```
-$ ./zccserv 4104
+./zccserv 4104
 ```

 Note that Ctrl-C will terminate zccserv.